mahin12/portfolio-master/content/projects/AppleMusicEmbedPlayer.md

 showInProjects: true
 ---

 A blog in wordpress in which I've worked on, in my teenage days.
+This was my first days of feeling enthusiastic about the realm of web development.